Operational guidance for providers of children's social care services during COVID-19 including:

 Social worker registration

-During the current emergency, it is vital we get as many practitioners on the front-line to help with tackling the effects of coronavirus.
-That is why we are working together with Social Care Wales to arrange for the temporary registration of social workers who were previously registered.
+During the current emergency, we have introduced measures to help get as many practitioners on the front-line to help with tackling the effects of coronavirus.
+We have worked with Social Care Wales to arrange for the temporary registration of social workers who were previously registered.